devArchetype/recognizer-backend/README.md

 # Instale as dependẽncias do projeto
 npm i

-# Suba os containers referentes
+# Suba os container do banco de dados
 docker compose up -d

 # Aplique as Migrações do BD